springmeyer/hello-gyp/README.md

 Its a bit like cmake, except: http://code.google.com/p/gyp/wiki/GypVsCMake

-This demo shows how to build a hello world c++ library and command line program that uses it (called 'mylib'), using gyp to build the files needed by your preferred build tool.
+This demo shows how to build a hello world c++ library (called 'mylib') and command line program that uses it, by invoking gyp to general the project files needed by your preferred build tool.

 See also: http://code.google.com/p/gyp/wiki/GypTesting